This is the thirty-ninth in a series of reviews of the best dive resort locations around the world. In this post, the focus is Madeira, Portugal.

 Blue Hole: 18 meters (60 feet), tunnel starting at 9 meters (28 feet) lit by sunlight, descending to 18 meters (60 feet), Atlantic cornetfish, schooling yellow-finned grunts, butterfly rays on the sandy bottom, all levels

-Atalaia Cave: 12 meters (40 feet), 50 meter (168 foot) long and 20 meter (66 foot) wide cavern, exit is always visible, air pocket at the back of the cavern, black corals, lobsters, boxer and mechanical shrimp, potential of monk seals, experienced level
+Atalaia Cave: 12 meters (40 feet), 50-meter (168 foot) long and 20-meter (66 foot) wide cavern, an exit is always visible, air pocket at the back of the cavern, black corals, lobsters, boxer and mechanical shrimp, the potential of monk seals, experienced level

 With the macro life, wrecks, rays, giant groupers, monk seals, dolphins, clear water, diverse underwater terrain, lots of fish, and beautiful and historical onshore targets, there are many excellent photo opportunities.
 For information and reviews of dive cameras, click here: Best Underwater Cameras Compared and Reviewed

 Cristiano Ronaldo Airport on Madeira Island has daily flights to Lisbon and service to over 30 other airports in Europe and nearby islands.
 Porto Santo Airport has flights to Madeira and other nearby islands, as well.
 Ferries also serve the two main islands.
 Funchal has a bus system with regular services to all areas of the island.
 Taxis are numerous and car rental is also popular.